alphagov/govuk-rfcs/rfc-176-replacing-static.md

 GOV.UK uses the standard rails assets pipeline for creation of assets, in which at asset compile time a fingerprint is generated for each asset based on the asset’s content, and during HTML page rendering the base names of the assets are replaced with the fingerprinted version.
 This allows clients to implement a pretty simple caching policy - they can always cache a given asset for as long as they like, because the asset’s name will change if the content changes - if the client doesn’t already have that fingerprinted file, they will need to download it.

 Asset pre-compilation happens when the container image is built (during the ‘deploy’ GitHub Actions workflow).
 This process generates the compiled assets and the Sprockets manifest.
-The manifest is the mechanism for Rails to map the original asset name (`crown.png`) to the fingerprinted asset name (`crown-b2ba232ade53223.png`), so the deployed app has a record of everything that was compiled as part of its assets:precompile step.
+The manifest is the mechanism for Rails to map the original asset name (`search-button.png`) to the fingerprinted asset name (`search-button-b2ba232ade53223.png`), so the deployed app has a record of everything that was compiled as part of its assets:precompile step.

 Upon deployment into the Kubernetes cluster, a job runs which copies anything from `/app/public/assets/<name of app>` into an S3 bucket `s3://govuk-app-assets-<environment>/assets/<name of app>`.
-[Fastly maps] any call for (e.g.) `https://www.gov.uk/assets/` to that bucket, so a request for `https://www.gov.uk/assets/frontend/crown-b2ba232ade53223.png` will be served from that s3 bucket.
+[Fastly maps] any call for (e.g.) `https://www.gov.uk/assets/` to that bucket, so a request for `https://www.gov.uk/assets/static/search-button-b2ba232ade53223.png` will be served from that s3 bucket.

 ![Current asset deploy pathway](rfc-176/current_govuk_asset_pathway.png)

-#### What this means for shared assets
+#### What this means for `static`'s assets

 Because the upload-assets job in [govuk-helm-charts] includes the app name, there currently isn’t a mechanism for apps to upload assets in a shared context.
-If two apps both precompile a CSS file for the Table component, for instance, the fingerprint will be the same, but the path will be different, so a client that views two pages with Tables on (one in [frontend], one in [government-frontend]) will download the same file twice.
+If we move `static`'s assets into a gem, and two apps both precompile the gem's search-button.png, for instance, the fingerprint will be the same, but the path will be different, so a client that views two pages with the search button (one in [frontend], one in [government-frontend]) will download the same file twice.

-However, because all of these apps upload to different folders in the same S3 bucket, it would be relatively easy to add a second step to the upload which took assets from (say) `/app/public/assets/shared` on the deployed images and upload that to a shared folder.
+However, because all of these apps upload to different folders in the same S3 bucket, it would be relatively to just remove the app name from the path, so that all assets were just compiled into `/app/public/assets` on the deployed images and upload that to a shared folder (indeed, this is the default for rails, so we could actually remove a configuration line from every app).
 Because the same asset compiled in two different apps ends up with the same name, the second app’s uploaded asset would overwrite the first one with the exact same name and data.
-As long as mechanisms were in place to prevent confusion from two apps uploading at the same time (this may already be present in S3), we could safely write to the same shared assets directory.
+S3 writes are transactional, so two apps uploading at the exact same time should not be a problem.

-#### How will we do this in practice?
-Although sprockets-rails wants to put things in one directory (the assets.prefix directory configured in application.rb), it is possible to split assets by source by modifying the Sprockets::Asset class to return a digest path with different prefixes based on the asset name.
-Since asset engine gems tend to be namespaced (govuk_publishing_components is, for instance), we can use the gem name to determine whether a thing should go into shared or not.
-If the asset starts with a gem name on a list we provide, it can be prefixed with /shared, and if not it can be prefixed with the application name as usual.

-Ideally we’d do this by subclassing the Sprockets environment (which is responsible for loading Assets) to provide a modified class, but at worst we could do it by monkeypatching (there’s a proof of concept of this).
+#### Additional benefits

+Moving to this simpler compilation method also allows apps to share assets provided by other gems (like the `govuk_publishing_components` gem), improving the end-user experience still further.

 ![Proposed asset deploy pathway](rfc-176/proposed_govuk_asset_pathway.png)

 ### Layouts (move to `govuk_web_layout`)
-All of the layouts in `static` are banner-aware configuration wrappers around a call to the public layout component included in the [govuk_publishing_components] gem.
+All of the layouts in `static` are banner-aware configuration wrappers around a call to the public layout component included in the `govuk_publishing_components` gem.
 In practise this means that applications are having to make network calls to ask another application to return them a layout that they already have access to, and could easily configure themselves if necessary.

 We propose that to start with we replicate this layout configuration in the gem (so that there is little additional configuration needed in the host application), and at a later stage we audit the layouts to determine if the additional configuration is something that can be provided in a default load-time step and explicitly overridden by the applications.
 This should give us more flexibility in terms of personalisation.

-### Header and Footer Content (move to `govuk_web_layout`)
+### Header and Footer Content (move into `govuk_web_layout` from `govuk_publishing_components` and `frontend`)
-Updating header and footer content is a developer task in `static` - there are no content items that can be edited in the publishing apps.
+Updating header and footer content is a developer task in `govuk_publishing_components` and in `frontend` - there are no content items that can be edited in the publishing apps.
 Ideally we’d prefer this not to be the case, but that’s out of the scope of this current document.

 We propose for the moment moving the header and footer content into the gem, where it can be included as part of the layouts also provided by the gem.
-This gives us a similar developer experience to today (in that editing the content is in one place), while allowing us to remove that functionality from [static].
+This gives us an improved developer experience to today (in that editing the content would be in one place), while allowing us to remove that configuration from `govuk_publishing_components` and in `frontend`.

 ### Additional Considerations